RTEMS/rtems-docs/c-user/rtems_data_types.rst

     indicate an interrupt request from a peripheral.
 Interrupts may be also triggered by messages, :ref:`InterfaceRtemsInterruptRaise`, or
     :ref:`InterfaceRtemsInterruptRaiseOn`.

+can_get_priority
+    This member is true, if the priority of the interrupt vector can be obtained by :ref:`InterfaceRtemsInterruptGetPriority`, otherwise it is
+    false.

+can_set_priority
+    This member is true, if the priority of the interrupt vector can be set by :ref:`InterfaceRtemsInterruptSetPriority`, otherwise it is false.

+maximum_priority
+    This member represents the maximum priority value of the interrupt vector.
+    By convention, the minimum priority value is zero.
+Lower priority values shall be associated with a higher importance.
+The higher the priority value, the less important is the service of the associated interrupt vector.
+Where nested interrupts are supported, interrupts with a lower priority value may preempt other interrupts having a higher priority value.

 .. rubric:: DESCRIPTION: